oktadev/okta-blog/_source/_posts/2020-10-08-okta-spring-security-feature-flags.md

 The real magic happens with the `splitClient.getTreatment` call.
 The first parameter is the username provided by Spring Security for the authenticated user.

 > Note that in much of the Split documentation, this first parameter is referred to as a `key`.
-Don’t confuse this with the API Key, which should NEVER be used as the first parameter to the `getTreatment` call.
+Don't confuse this with the API Key, which should NEVER be used as the first parameter to the `getTreatment` call.

 The second parameter is the name of the treatment in Split that we want to target.